How to pipe question and answers in forms and surveys?

 Feb 24, 2025 · 3 mins read

-Piping is a technique that allows survey creators to reuse a respondent's previous answer in subsequent questions, answer choices, or even the survey’s Welcome screen or Thank-you screen.
-There are two types of piping in BlockSurvey:
+Piping reuses a respondent's earlier answer in later questions, in answer choices, or on the survey's Welcome and Thank-you screens.
+BlockSurvey has two types of piping:

-1. Question Piping (aka Recall information): This uses the participant’s response from one question and incorporates it into a subsequent question.
+1. Question piping (also called Recall information): takes a participant's answer to one question and drops it into a later question.

-2. Answer Piping: This takes the participant’s response from one choice-based question and uses it as an answer choice in another choice or matrix-based question.
+2. Answer piping: takes a participant's answer to one choice-based question and uses it as an answer choice in another choice or matrix-based question.

-Piping can produce more precise and insightful data while greatly increasing participant engagement.
-It's particularly useful in market research and customer experience surveys.
+Piping can produce more precise data and keep participants more engaged.
+It is especially useful in market research and customer experience surveys.

 What are the benefits of having piping in forms and surveys?